janusboandersen/big-data/README.md

 # Big Data :rocket:
-Machine Learning, big-data, and AI related exercises and projects, for the course E5BDA.
+Machine Learning, big-data, and AI related exercises and projects.

+The larger project is a comparison of the performance of different models and algorithms to classify the MNIST dataset.

 ## Set up environment
 - Requires pre-installed Python3, >= 3.6, preferably >=3.8